The UK’s leading resin flooring specialist

 Our Types Of Resin Floors

 Impact Flooring has a huge wealth of experience in providing a variety of industries with different types of resin floor solutions.
-Below, you will find how our resin floors can have an impact on your industry, regardless of which industry you from.
+Below, you will find how our resin floors can have an impact on your industry, regardless of which industry you are from.

 As a way of helping to make your place of work safer, Impact Flooring offers an expansive range of solutions for anti-slip resin flooring.
 Anti-slip flooring properties may be integrated into the resin floor coatings we provide, into chemical resistant flooring, resin screeds, and for any type of wet area.